mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 ![Authentication (Web)](./assets/linking/3-authentication-web.svg)

-#### DFSPAuthorizeSimulator
-DFSPAuthorizeSimulator is api service for demo purposes.
-For the `Web flow` it is the backend  for single page application (SPA) which demonstrates the process of User's authorizations and granting the consents at DFSP web service.

-It is implemented as extension for TestingToolkit service which allows to define testing scenarios as TTK rules driven by `username` parameter.

-- SIM-4 PISP application redirects user to `authUri`, passing `consentRequestId` as query parameter.
-- SIM-7 WebBrowser renders DFSP login form
-- SIM-8 User submits the `username` and `password` at DFSP login page
-- SIM-12 WebBrowser retrieves the consentRequest details - including the list of accounts
-- SIM-15 WebBrowser renders grant consent page
-- SIM-16 User grants consent
-- SIM-19 in response from /authorize call is generated `secret`
-- SIM-20 `secret` is appended to callbackUri as query parameter
-### 1.4.2.
-OTP
+### 3.4.2 OTP

 <!-- TODO: add a comment about using the PATCH /consentRequest/{id} call -->

 When using the OTP authentication channel, the DFSP will send the User some sort of one-time password over a pre-established channel (most likely SMS).
-The PISP should prompt the user for this secret and then provide that back to the DFSP.
+The PISP should prompt the user for this one-time password and then provide that back to the DFSP.

 ![Authentication (OTP)](./assets/linking/3-authentication-otp.svg)

-#### DFSPAuthorizeSimulator
-DFSPAuthorizeSimulator is api service for demo purposes.
-For the `OTP flow` it exposes `/sendOTP` API endpoint which allows to simulate sending SMS token to the User's device.

-It is implemented as extension for TestingToolkit service which allows to define testing scenarios as TTK rules driven by `username` parameter.
-## 1.5.
-Grant consent
+## 3.5 Grant consent

 Now that mutual trust has been established between all three parties, the DFSP is able to create a record of that fact by creating a new Consent resource.